AntiP2WDevelopment/AntiP2W-Addon/README.md

-## Please note that this prohect is uncontinued.
+## Please note that this project is uncontinued.
 There will be no further updates.

 # AntiP2W Tools
 Tools to help the Anti Pay-to-Win movement in block game